 For these reasons, it is strongly recommended that the external reference source be buffered with an operational amplifier, as shown in Figure 6.
 In this circuit, the voltage reference is generated by a 4.096V reference.
-A low-pass filter to reduce noise connects it to an operational amplifier configured as a buffer.
-This amplifier should have a unity-gain bandwidth greater than 4MHz, low noise, and input/output common-mode ranges that support VREF.
+A low-pass filter to reduce noise connects the reference to an operational amplifier configured as a buffer.
+This amplifier should have low noise and input/output common-mode ranges that support VREF.
 Following the buffer are capacitors placed close to the DDC114 VREF pin.
-Even though the circuit in Figure 6 might appear to be unstable due to the large output capacitors, it works well for most operational amplifiers.
-It is NOT recommended that series resistance be placed in the output lead to improve stability since this can cause drop in VREF, which produces large offsets.
+Even though the circuit in Figure 6 might appear to be unstable because of the large output capacitors, it works well for most operational amplifiers.
+It is NOT recommended that series resistance be placed in the output lead to improve stability since this can cause a drop in VREF, producing large offsets.